[ News ]

-Macmillan Publishers News (October 2012):
+Macmillan Publishers News of a Preserved Arthropod Brain from Cambrian Rocks (October 2012):

 A fossilized brain from a Cambrian stem group arthropod is evidence of the early existence of an extremely conserved and sophisticated olfactory and visual sensory system in these animals ...
 Did evo-devo of insect eyes, mushroom bodies, neuropils, and trichromatic vision predate late Paleozoic pollen phytophagy and flying predatory behaviors of paleodictyopterans and wasps?

-Annals of Botany Publication Alert (August 2012):
+Annals of Botany Publication on Secondary Pollen Receptive Surfaces (August 2012):

 Transferential stigmatic tool kit function to a foliar organ of an angiosperm flower ... can petals act as male-receptive female organs?
 Oxford Journals publishes a paper by a team of entomologists and plant biologists having a bearing on the evo-devo of the carpel and evolution of a pollination mutualism with the foliar organ of a monocot flower.

 Johnson, S. D., A. Jürgens, and M. Kuhlmann.
 2012.
 Pollination function transferred: modified tepals of Albuca (Hyacinthaceae) serve as secondary stigmas.
-Annals of Botany (London) 110(3): 565-572.
+Annals of Botany 110(3): 565-572.